hqng/hqng.github.io/_posts/2019-09-20-OTandInference-p4.md

 ### Wasserstein VI (WVI)

 Although WVI ([Ambrogioni *et at.*, 2018](https://arxiv.org/abs/1805.11284)) also utilizes Wasserstein distance, its objective is different from above approaches.
-In particular, WVI adapts joint-contrastive variational inference by considering a divergence between joint distributions,i.e. $ \small \mathcal{D}(p(x,z) \parallel q(x,z))$ (while tradition VI is referred as posterior-contrastive).
+In particular, WVI adapts joint-contrastive variational inference by considering a divergence between joint distributions, i.e. $ \small \mathcal{D}(p(x,z) \parallel q(x,z))$ (while classic VI is referred as posterior-contrastive).
 Using Wasserstein distance as the divergence, WVI's objective is to minimize the following loss:
 <br>
 {% raw %}
 $$ \small